metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `model` (String) We only support ich9 or ac97.
-If SoundDevice is not set: No sound card is emulated.
-If SoundDevice is set but Model is not: ich9
+- `model` (String) We only support ich9 or ac97.If SoundDevice is not set: No sound card is emulated.If SoundDevice is set but Model is not: ich9

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--tpm"></a>